DrJupiter/init.lua/README.md

 - **Modern Plugin Management** with lazy loading
 - **Enhanced Syntax Highlighting** using Treesitter
 - **Language Server Protocol (LSP)** for code intelligence and diagnostics
+- **Java, Kotlin, and Android Tooling** with dedicated language servers, debugging, and formatting integrations
 - **File Navigation** with Telescope fuzzy finder
 - **Custom Key Mappings** for improved workflow
 - **Tailored Editor Settings** for readability and efficiency